pulumi/pulumi-hugo/themes/default/content/docs/pulumi-cloud/self-hosted/components/api.md

 ### Prometheus

-The API service provides 2 options to get metrics into Prometheus:
+The API service provides two options to get metrics into Prometheus:

 1. From the OpenTelemetry collector via a [Prometheus remote write exporter](#prometheus-remote-write-exporter).
 This is a push-based exporter.
 1. From a [Prometheus exporter](#prometheus-exporter) by scraping the `/metrics` endpoint.
 This is a pull-based exporter.